The Telephoto – My favourite lens for Landscape Photography!

 When photographing dunes, the magic happens at the base, where textures, shapes and patterns can play together in the most compelling manner.
 I used a telephoto lens to capture the base of this particular red dune, which forms part of the world famous Sossusvlei region in Namibia, home to some of the world’s highest and most beautiful dunes.
 This is an an area we visit during our annual “Surreal Namibia” photography workshop

 .
-A telephoto lens is particularly well suited for capturing scenes such as this, since it compresses the separation of elements, eliminates a sense of depth, and thereby allows their shapes, patterns and textures to interact most effectively.
+A telephoto lens is particularly well suited for capturing scenes such as this, since it compresses the separation of elements, and thereby allows their shapes, patterns and textures to interact most effectively.
 This was also the case here, with the interplay of the sharp ridge line of the dune, the light and ripples on the side of the dune and the trees at its base.
 I have always been amazed by these trees, since the many times I have revisited this area over the years, they never are swallowed by the enormous dune towering right above them.

 I hope you found these few tips on when and why to use your telephoto lens for landscape photography useful.
 It will open a new world to you and I hope it will give you as much joy as it does me!